nodejs/node/doc/api/packages.md

 The above user conditions can be enabled in Node.js via the [`--conditions` flag][].

-Platform-specific conditions such as `"electron"`, or `"react-native"` may be used, but while there remain no implementation or integration intent from these platforms, they are not currently explicitly recommended.

 New conditions definitions may be added to this list by creating a pull request to the [Node.js documentation for this section][].
 The requirements for listing